Harbor Transformative Technologies ETF (NYSEARCA:TEC) Short Interest Up 37.9% in January

-Harbor Transformative Technologies ETF (NYSEARCA:TEC – Get Free Report) saw a significant growth in short interest in January.
+Harbor Transformative Technologies ETF (NYSEARCA:TEC – Get Free Report) was the target of a large growth in short interest in the month of January.
 As of January 30th, there was short interest totaling 120 shares, a growth of 37.9% from the January 15th total of 87 shares.
-Approximately 0.1% of the shares of the stock are short sold.
-Based on an average daily volume of 320 shares, the days-to-cover ratio is currently 0.4 days.
-Based on an average daily volume of 320 shares, the days-to-cover ratio is currently 0.4 days.
-Approximately 0.1% of the shares of the stock are short sold.
+Currently, 0.1% of the company’s shares are short sold.
+Based on an average trading volume of 320 shares, the short-interest ratio is currently 0.4 days.
+Based on an average trading volume of 320 shares, the short-interest ratio is currently 0.4 days.
+Currently, 0.1% of the company’s shares are short sold.

 Hedge Funds Weigh In On Harbor Transformative Technologies ETF

 A hedge fund recently bought a new stake in Harbor Transformative Technologies ETF stock.
-Envestnet Asset Management Inc. purchased a new position in shares of Harbor Transformative Technologies ETF (NYSEARCA:TEC – Free Report) in the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund purchased 11,064 shares of the company’s stock, valued at approximately $278,000.
-Envestnet Asset Management Inc. owned approximately 5.53% of Harbor Transformative Technologies ETF as of its most recent filing with the Securities & Exchange Commission.
-5.98% of the stock is owned by hedge funds and other institutional investors.
+Envestnet Asset Management Inc. bought a new stake in Harbor Transformative Technologies ETF (NYSEARCA:TEC – Free Report) in the second quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm bought 11,064 shares of the company’s stock, valued at approximately $278,000.
+Envestnet Asset Management Inc. owned 5.53% of Harbor Transformative Technologies ETF at the end of the most recent quarter.
+5.98% of the stock is owned by institutional investors and hedge funds.

 About Harbor Transformative Technologies ETF